AplhaUser123/Business-Analytics-Portfolio/Power-Point-Presentation/README.md

 # 🖼️ Power Point Presentation

-This folder includes my professional PowerPoint presentations created for business, finance and HR strategy topics.
+This folder contains my professional business presentations in PDF format — optimized for size and easy viewing.

-Each deck is designed for clarity, visual appeal and actionable insights ideal for decision akers and stakeholders.
+Each deck is carefully designed to deliver clear, visual and insightful content across key topics in business, finance, and HR strategy.

 ### 📂 Included Presentations:

-- ✅ Capital Budgeting Decisions – Investment evaluation using NPV, IRR and payback method
+- ✅ Capital Budgeting Decisions – Investment evaluation using NPV, IRR, and payback method
-- ✅ Corporate Restructuring Strategies – Mergers, acquisitions and organizational restructuring approaches
+- ✅ Corporate Restructuring Strategies – Mergers, acquisitions, and organizational restructuring approaches
-- ✅ Employee Experience EX Presentation – Improving engagement, retention and workplace satisfaction
+- ✅ Employee Experience EX Presentation – Improving engagement, retention, and workplace satisfaction

 ### 🎯 Key Features Used:

 - Clean Slide Design
 - Icons, Charts & SmartArt
 - Visual storytelling flow
 - Data-Driven Graphs
 - Focused executive summaries

+📄 All presentations are provided in PDF format for quicker loading and seamless viewing.

-➡️ Open any .pptx file to explore structured and impactful business communication.
+➡️ Open any .pdf file to explore structured and impactful business communication.